uclaacm/hack-curriculum/HackCloud/Session 2_ VM Computing/README.md

 12. Run `cat index.html` to confirm the write was successful.
 The terminal should print `<h2>Buy My Food!</h2>` on the next line.
 13. Return to the EC2 instance page and open the public IP address.
 Make sure you are using port 80 to connect (HTTP not HTTPS).
+14. After finished (some of the later demos will use this), delete your instances.

 ## EBS - Elastic Block Storage